Fertility Foods: 5 Delicious Nutritionist-Approved Soups

-The temperature is dropping, leaves are changing, and pumpkin patch pics are popping up everywhere on Instagram.
-It is officially soup season!
+The temperature is dropping, leaves are changing, and the holiday season is right around the corner...it is officially soup season!

-Below, we have gathered some delicious, fertile-friendly recipes for you to slurp all season long.
-These were brought to us by AMG Catering and Events and have been taste-tested by yours truly.
-Serve these to family and friends, or store in your freezer for a busy day.
-Happy slurping!
+We have gathered some of the most delicious, fertile-friendly recipes for you to enjoy all season long.
+These were brought to us by AMG Catering and Events and have been reviewed and approved by our Fertility Nutrition Team.
+Serve these to family and friends, or store in your freezer for an easy meal on a busy day.

-When we call a recipe “fertile-friendly,” what exactly do we mean?
-It means that there are nutrient dense ingredients specifically built into the recipes, giving you the biggest bang for your buck, nutrition-wise.
-Not only are these soups super tasty, but they are rich in immune-boosting vitamins, folic acid for pre-conception/conception health, and other prenatal necessities.
+When we call a recipe “fertility-friendly,” what exactly do we mean?
+It means that there are nutrient-dense ingredients specifically built into the recipes, giving you the biggest bang for your buck nutrition-wise.

-Here are a few tips to make take these recipes to the next fertile level:
+Here are a few tips to make take these recipes to the next level:

 - Use broths that are MSG-free.